 A complete cycle takes 60 years and is made up of five cycles of 12 years each.

-To the twelve annual lunar months correspond twelve months of twenty eight or twenty nine days, which gives three hundred and forty eight days a year and the need of inserting every nineteen years additional months.
+The twelve annual lunar months correspond to twelve months of twenty-eight or twenty-nine days, which gives three hundred and forty-eight days a year and the need of inserting every nineteen years additional months.

-In China, everything is cycle and years enter a cycle of sixty years.
-The zodiac, for its part, recovers from a duodecimal cycle of twelve years, of twelve months and of twelve hours represented by twelve symbolic animals.
+In China, everything is a cycle and years enter a cycle of sixty years.
+The zodiac, for its part, recovers from a duodecimal cycle of twelve years, of twelve months, and of twelve hours represented by twelve symbolic animals.
 Its origin is mysterious and it’s not certain that it’s Chinese.

 Chinese Astrology Today

-In China, the astrological consultation is mainly reserved to the main events in life: birth, marriage (comparison of the characteristic of the spouses) and death (the burial has to take place "at the right time", one day and one hour in accordance with the native horoscope of the deceased).
+In China, the astrological consultation is mainly reserved for the main events in life: birth, marriage (comparison of the characteristic of the spouses), and death (the burial has to take place "at the right time", one day and one hour in accordance with the native horoscope of the deceased).

-In fact, one do not consult the sky to know what is going to arrive, but to know about which potential he or she is incline and to take a good departure at the right time; the astrology is a question of correlation, and the horoscope never describes whom is an individual, but his mode of connection to the world and the others.
+In fact, one does not consult the sky to know what is going to arrive, but to know about which potential he or she is inclined and to take a good departure at the right time; the astrology is a question of correlation, and the horoscope never describes who is an individual, but his mode of connection to the world and the others.